0xPolygon/polygon-docs/docs/tools/smart-contracts/truffle.md

 !!! note

-    This tutorial is an adapted version of the [<ins>Truffle quickstart guide</ins>](https://www.trufflesuite.com/docs/truffle/quickstart) article.
+    This tutorial is an adapted version of the [Truffle quickstart guide](https://www.trufflesuite.com/docs/truffle/quickstart) article.

 ## What you will do